Reinforcement learning for adaptive interior point methods in convex quadratic programming: Learning-based parameter adaptation

-Figure~\ref{fig:problem_size_sparsity} presents the actual problem sizes and sparsity statistics for the generated datasets, including the number of variables, constraints, and the distribution of nonzeros per row in the constraint matrices.
-For reference, the figure also includes a comparison with the problem sizes and sparsity patterns from the Maros-Mészáros benchmark set.
 The training random problems exhibit a broad range of nonzero values in $Q$ and $[A^\top G^\top]$, which are further scaled by a factor of $100\times$ in the scale $10\times$ validation set.
-In terms of sparsity, these generated problems maintain a consistent patterns across the dataset.
-In contrast, the Maros-Mészáros benchmark test set displays a wider diversity in both the number of nonzeros and the sparsity patterns, making it challenging to solve as a batch using a single solver configuration.
+In terms of sparsity, these generated problems maintain a consistent pattern across the dataset.
+In contrast, the Maros--Mészáros benchmark test set displays a wider diversity in both the number of nonzeros and the sparsity patterns, making it challenging to solve as a batch using a single solver configuration.

-The targeted versus actual residuals for the generated problems are illustrated in Figure~\ref{fig:problem_res_target}, highlighting the effectiveness of the initial candidate generation procedure in achieving the desired residual ranges.
-While the primal and dual residuals exhibit larger errors in the range $[10^{-2}, 1]$ (i.e., closest to the solution), the control performs well for larger residual values.
-The objective of the method is not high precision, but rather to ensure a diverse coverage of initial residuals at low computational cost.
+The distribution of effective condition numbers across the training set is shown in Figure~\ref{fig:problem_kappae_initresiduals} (left panel).
+While a target distribution is prescribed during problem generation, the resulting effective condition numbers differ due to the sparsification operator.
+Nevertheless, this discrepancy introduces additional variability, which is desirable as it increases the diversity of the training set.
+The right panel of Figure~\ref{fig:problem_kappae_initresiduals} illustrates the distribution of initial primal and dual residuals across the considered problem classes.
+The targeted residual values remain within the prescribed range $[10^{-2},10^{2}]$, following a log-uniform sampling strategy.
+In contrast, the resampled problems tend to exhibit larger residuals overall, with even higher values observed for the scaled validation batch.